Freedom of Information Act

 City of Carbondale FOIA Officers

-- Fire Pension Board records requests - Email Administrative Secretary Kathy Haldeman
+- Fire Pension Board records requests - Email Administrative Assistant Kathy Haldeman

 - General requests for City records - Email City Clerk Jennifer Sorrell